benclarkdev/tutorials-for-austin/README.md

 Finally, the label for the lesson.

 # Where should I start?
-Some folders will only contain one file.
-Others will contain multiple files.
-I'll use another `README.md` like this.
-So, start with `1-1.structuring-websites`.
+Probably start with the 1's and move up.

+Each lesson will contain a `README.md` file.
+Start there.